Frequently asked questions

 From an environmental perspective, landfill is also not a sustainable option for the disposal of waste.
 Landfill generates methane - one of the most potent greenhouse gases contributing to climate change.
 Methane is more harmful to the environment than carbon dioxide, with landfill generating up to 40% of the UK’s methane emissions.

 By diverting waste from landfill, we will prevent around 27.6 million cubic metres of landfill gas being emitted each year.

 Landfill space across the UK is running out and therefore it is not a long-term solution for waste treatment.

 Why is it important to reduce, reuse and recycle?

 Across the country people are being encouraged to cut the amount of rubbish they generate – by reducing, reusing and recycling.
 For example, you can reduce the amount of food waste by using leftovers to create new meals or you can reuse your carrier bags.
 You can also recycle lots of everyday products.

-The proposed new Milton Keynes Waste Recovery Park will be able to recycle even more products from everyday household waste, as well as putting what’s left over to good use.
+Milton Keynes Waste Recovery Park can recycle even more products from everyday household waste, as well as putting what’s left over to good use.
 In addition, local residents will be able to find out more about how they can cut their waste at a visitor centre on the site.

-Milton Keynes Waste Recovery Park will handle “untreated” waste from households and businesses, shops and restaurants.
+Milton Keynes Waste Recovery Park handles “untreated” waste from households and businesses, shops and restaurants.
 This is the type of rubbish still left over after residents have done their recycling – it’s the rubbish you put in your black sacks.